Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Proposed Method

 where $\mathcal{C} \subseteq \{N_V+N_T+1, \dots, N_V+N_T+N_C\}$ denotes the indices of the tokens corresponding to the retrieved context in the concatenated multimodal sequence.

-As in the visual modality, to obtain a robust textual relevance score $\mathbf{a}_{\text{txt}}$, we aggregate these attention signals across multiple layers $L_\text{txt}$ and heads $K$ to capture diverse reasoning patterns learned at different depths of the model:
+As in the visual modality, to obtain a robust textual relevance score $\mathbf{a}_{\text{txt}}$, we aggregate these attention signals across multiple layers $L_\text{txt}$ and heads $K$, capturing diverse reasoning patterns learned at different depths of the model:

-The resulting vector is then aggregated over sentences.
-Finally, sentences whose score exceeds a threshold value $\alpha$ are selected as relevant textual evidence.

-\tit{Multimodal Inference with Evidence Highlighting} The final step of \ours explicitly highlights the identified textual and visual evidence, guiding the MLLM to focus on these cues during generation.
-To do so efficiently, we adopt a prompt-augmentation strategy employing special markers.